giantswarm/cll-operator-workshop/README.md

 # cll-operator-workshop

-This a repo prepared for the https://continuouslifecycle.london/ Operator Workshop.
+This is a repo prepared for the https://continuouslifecycle.london/ Operator Workshop.
 It demonstrates how to create a basic operator using [operatorkit][operatorkit] and a generated CRD client.

 ## Why Memcached?